-A seat must be booked for at least one but preferably both of the children, as one parent cannot hold two children on his or her lap.
+A seat must be booked for at least one but preferably both of the children.
+When traveling with 2 kids under 2, one parent cannot hold two children on his or her lap.
 This will require you to call the airlines for booking the flight instead of booking online.
 (Most airlines will not allow you to book 2 children under 2 online as it is a special reservation.)
 I suggest bringing a carseat for both kids to keep them secured in their seats during the flight.
 You can check-in one of the car seats (the one for your infant or youngest child) and carry on the car seat for your toddler or oldest child to use on the plane.

-2) Once your flight is booked, reserve a baby bassinet for your infant (if available) and request a kid’s meal option for your tot to eat on the flight.
+Once your flight is booked, reserve a baby bassinet for your infant (if available) and request a kid’s meal option for your tot to eat on the flight.